All Share (J203) = 112 197

 A small forex account is a trading account with limited capital, starting with minimal deposits.

-If you want to start trading with a lower minimal deposit, you must choose forex pairs with low spreads and manageable volatility.
+If you want to start trading with a lower minimum deposit, you must choose forex pairs with low spreads and manageable volatility.

 • EUR/USD: Ideal due to its high liquidity and tight spreads.